Selecting the number of components in PCA via random signflips: Abstract

 \section{Abstract}

-Dimensionality reduction via PCA and factor analysis is an important tool of data analysis.
-A critical step is selecting the number of components.
-However, existing methods (such as the scree plot, likelihood ratio, parallel analysis, etc) do not have statistical guarantees in the increasingly common setting where the data are heterogeneous.
-There each noise entry can have a different distribution.
-To address this problem, we propose the Signflip Parallel Analysis (Signflip PA) method: it compares data singular values to those of ``empirical null'' data generated by flipping the sign of each entry randomly with probability one-half.
-We show that Signflip PA consistently selects factors above the noise level in high-dimensional signal-plus-noise models (including spiked models and factor models) under heterogeneous settings.
-Here classical parallel analysis is no longer effective.
-To do this, we propose to leverage recent breakthroughs in random matrix theory, such as dimension-free operator norm bounds [Latala et al, 2018, Inventiones Mathematicae], and large deviations for the top eigenvalues of nonhomogeneous matrices [Husson, 2020].
-To our knowledge, some of these results have not yet been used in statistics.
-We also illustrate that Signflip PA performs well in numerical simulations and on empirical data examples.
+Principal component analysis (PCA) is a foundational tool in modern data analysis, and a crucial step in PCA is selecting the number of components to keep.
+However, classical selection methods (e.g., scree plots, parallel analysis, etc.) lack statistical guarantees in the increasingly common setting of large-dimensional data with heterogeneous noise, i.e., where each entry may have a different noise variance.
+Moreover, it turns out that these methods, which are highly effective for homogeneous noise, can fail dramatically for data with heterogeneous noise.
+This paper proposes a new method called signflip parallel analysis (FlipPA) for the setting of approximately symmetric noise: it compares the data singular values to those of ``empirical null'' matrices generated by flipping the sign of each entry randomly with probability one-half.
+We develop a rigorous theory for FlipPA, showing that it has nonasymptotic type~I error control and that it consistently selects the correct rank for signals rising above the noise floor in the large-dimensional limit (even when the noise is heterogeneous).
+We also rigorously explain why classical permutation-based parallel analysis degrades under heterogeneous noise.
+Finally, we illustrate that FlipPA compares favorably to state-of-the-art methods via numerical simulations and an illustration on data coming from astronomy.